FAQ

 Attending KCS

-Questions about event access, season stops, ticket links, and current KCS event information.
+Questions about event access, season stops, ticket updates, and current KCS event information.

 Where do I find current KCS event tickets?

 Use the Event Tickets page on the KCS website.
-It tracks current season stops, ticket status, and active official ticket links as they become available.
+It tracks current season stops, ticket status, door-ticket updates, and official event links as they become available.

 Are all KCS season stops open for registration at the same time?